-- Commentary: Firms within the ARP may be subject to a range of special measures.
-The appointed inspectors (in the first instance, the Forensic Investigations Unit of the Compliance Directorate) will visit a firm insured through the ARP to carry out investigation and monitoring of the firm.
-This is in order to determine what special measures are appropriate for that firm, and to ensure that those measures are fully implemented.
-It should be noted that the costs of investigation and monitoring by the Inspection & Investigation Directorate, costs and expenses incurred through any failure or delay by the firm to comply, and the implementation of the special measures will be payable by the firm concerned (and by any principal of that firm), in addition to paying the ARP premium. - 10.4 Any material misrepresentation made in an application for admission to the ARP shall, subject to any waiver under Rule 19.1, render the firm a firm in default for the purposes of Part 4 of these Rules.
+and shall be required to implement at the expense of the firm any special measures.

+9.4 Any material misrepresentation made in an application for admission to the ARP shall, subject to any waiver under Rule 19.1, render the firm a firm in default for the purposes of Part 4 of these Rules.
 The provisions of that Part shall apply to the firm as if that firm had not been admitted to the ARP but neither the firm nor any principal of the firm shall be entitled to the refund of any ARP premium paid to the ARP manager.
-Any amount so paid shall be credited against any sums payable under Part 4 of these Rules. - Commentary: Although an ARP policy, once issued, cannot be cancelled (unless and until a replacement policy with a qualifying insurer is issued to that firm), a firm which makes a material misrepresentation in its application to be admitted to the ARP will be nevertheless treated in the same way as a firm in default. - 10.5 The application for admission to the ARP must be made to the ARP manager on the proposal form provided by the ARP manager. - 10.6 The applicant must state on the proposal form the date from which cover is sought.
+Any amount so paid shall be credited against any sums payable under Part 4 of these Rules.

+Commentary: Although an ARP policy, once issued, cannot be cancelled (unless and until a replacement policy with a qualifying insurer is issued to that firm), a firm which makes a material misrepresentation in its application to be admitted to the ARP will be nevertheless treated in the same way as a firm in default.

+- 9.5 The application for admission to the ARP must be made to the ARP manager on the proposal form provided by the ARP manager. - 9.6 The applicant must state on the proposal form the date from which cover is sought.
 This date must not be earlier than the date on which the application is made for admission to the ARP.
-The applicant must also provide such other information as the ARP manager requires for the purposes of setting a premium. - 10.7 If the applicant is a firm in default it must state on the proposal form that it is a firm in default and give the date of the start of the period of default from which retrospective cover is sought. - Commentary: The ARP premium is calculated in accordance with a formula set out in Appendix 2, and is linked to the gross fees of the firm concerned.
-It is important to note that, under Rule 15, any material misrepresentation in an application will result in the firm being treated in the same way as a firm in default, including being liable to pay the ARP default premium. - 10.8 The firm, together with each principal of the firm, must ensure that the firm's application has been made and must provide the ARP manager with all information it reasonably requires to process the application. - Commentary: It is in the interests of the firm and each of the principals of that firm to verify that the application to enter the ARP has been received and that the firm is insured.
+The applicant must also provide such other information as the ARP manager requires for the purposes of setting a premium. - 9.7 If the applicant is a firm in default it must state on the proposal form that it is a firm in default and give the date of the start of the period of default from which retrospective cover is sought. - Commentary: The ARP premium is calculated in accordance with a formula set out in Appendix 2, and is linked to the gross fees of the firm concerned.
+It is important to note that, under Rule 15, any material misrepresentation in an application will result in the firm being treated in the same way as a firm in default, including being liable to pay the ARP default premium.

+9.8 The firm, together with each principal of the firm, must ensure that the firm's application has been made and must provide the ARP manager with all information it reasonably requires to process the application.

+Commentary: It is in the interests of the firm and each of the principals of that firm to verify that the application to enter the ARP has been received and that the firm is insured.
 An application should be made before the start of an indemnity period.
-Failure to comply with the requirements of this Rule and Rules 13 to 15 will result in the firm becoming a firm in default.
+Failure to comply with the requirements of this Rule and Rules 14 and 15 will result in the firm becoming a firm in default.